 For a product that is heavily dependent on its users for its functioning, it becomes essential to increase user retention which brings valuable content to the platform.
 These users are the ones who write engaging answers that compel people to return to the platform every time they seek some help.

-The users can choose if they want to be notified about the answers of the writers they like.
-They can opt to follow questions which aren’t answered yet.
-When asking questions, users can choose to request answers from the people they would like to hear.
+The users can choose if they want notifications about the answers of the writers they like.
+They can opt to follow questions which still needs an explanation.
+When asking questions, users can choose to request responses from the people they would like to hear.

 Ability to Follow the Topics of Interest: